Dom-Software-Modeling-MusicProduction/Linked-List-Zoo/README.md

 # What Techniques Were Incorporated

-This program used dynamic memory management and allocation, through the usage of nodes and pointers.
+This program used dynamic memory management and allocation through the usage of nodes and pointers.
 Fundamental programming terminology like "new", the dereferencing operator ("*"), and "delete[]" were considered in the production of this program.
+Pointer variables, pointer functions, dynamic memory management, linked lists, conditionals, and handling user input and output were also considered.

 # How It Works